robertthiesmeier/robertthiesmeier.github.io/index.md

 [mi impute from](https://ideas.repec.org/c/boc/bocode/s459378.html), a package to impute binary, categorical, and continious variables from external data sources using logistic, multinomial logistic, and quantile regression, respectively.

 ## Teaching
 I enjoy teaching epidemiology and biostatistics and have been involved in multiple courses over the last years.
 I am particulary passionate about innovatising the way we teach methodological concepts in public health and medical sciences.
-Over the last few years, I have thus been leading together with Nicola Orsini an initiative to use simulations in biostatistics courses which resulted in three peer-reviewed educational articles.
+Over the last few years, I have been involved in leading an initiative to use simulations in biostatistics courses which resulted in three peer-reviewed educational articles.

 I am currently involved in the following courses: